 a) Kit locations are as follows:

-The kits are supplied to every food service car.
-For trains that run without a food service car, the kit will be located in the cab car.
-These "Flu Kits" are in addition to the non-alcoholic hand sanitizer wipes and the extra trash bag liners that are supplied.
+The Kits are supplied to every food service car that has an AED.
+For trains that run without a food service car, the kit will be located in the cab car with the AED.